UofT-DSI/production/lessons/part_3/production_3_training.md

 + Judgement sampling

     - Experts decide what samples to include.
-    - A.K.A.: risk-based, SME, subjective, etc.
+    - AKA: risk-based, SME, subjective, etc.

 + Quota sampling

     - Select samples based on predefined and heuristic quotas.
-    - Example: select 100 responses from all age groups, without considering the proportional representation of age groups.
+    - Example: select 100 responses from all age groups without considering the proportional representation of age groups.

 :::
 ::::::